Khoi233/Shop_FrontEnd/README.md

 ## How to Use

-Open your web browser and navigate to:
+Open the web browser and navigate to:

 *   **Customer Home Page:** [http://127.0.0.1:5001/](http://127.0.0.1:5001/)
 *   **Login / Register:** [http://127.0.0.1:5001/login_register.html](http://127.0.0.1:5001/login_register.html)